 Managing Health Conditions At School

-Parents of students who have illnesses or conditions such as diabetes, asthma etc. should work with their site principals to make sure that an effective response plan is in place to ensure the best treatment for the student.
+Parents of students who have illnesses or conditions such as diabetes, asthma, seizures, allergies, and other conditions should work with their site principals and school nurses to make sure that an effective response plan is in place to ensure the best treatment for the student.
 A number of medical authorization forms may need to be on file which are to be completed each year at the time of enrollment (new students) or during the annual update (existing students) for the following school year.

 Medications at School